Freewin/autocleanup/README.md

 # autocleanup
-A small python script for cleaning up the downloads folder
+A small python script for cleaning up the downloads folder on Windows or MacOS.